shao400/CSE3902Team1/Sprint0/README_Sprint3.txt

 4. Started to work on HUDs and sounds(Sprint 4).
 5. Warnings fixes, redundant code deleted and adjusted.

+We added and adjusted many things in this project in one day according to the feedback on Sprint 2.
+We probably don't have enough time to complete everything mentioned in the feedback before Sprint 3 is due, but we will make them up in sprint 4.

 Program Control:
 -----------------------------------
 W,A,S,D and arrow keys---Walk